 First, we’ll discuss a little bit about why crack is such an addictive drug.

-Crack is very similar to traditional cocaine, and both of them are central nervous stimulants.
-The immediate result is an intense rush of euphoria, increased focus, sociability, irritability, and many other possible side effects.
+Crack is very similar to traditional powder cocaine, and both of them are central nervous stimulants.
+The immediate effect is an intense rush of euphoria, increased focus, sociability, irritability, and many other possible side effects.

 People tend to feel more alert and capable for the brief period that cocaine produces a high.
 For the most part, the experience lasts for around 15 minutes.